funcool/promesa/doc/user-guide.md

 ;; => 2
 ```

-As you can observe in the example, it handles functions that return
+As you can observe in the example, `then` handles functions that return
 plain values as well as functions that return promise instances (which
 will automatically be flattened).

 **NOTE**: If you know that the chained function will always return
-plain values, you can use the `then'` more performant variant of this
+plain values, you can use the more performant `then'` variant of this
 function.

-In the same line as the `then'` function, there is a `map`.
-It works
+The `map` function works similarly to the `then'` function, the
-identically to it, the unique difference is the order of arguments:
+difference is the order of arguments:

 ```clojure
 (def result